 To give this mailbox a little character, I painted the inside of the maple leaf and the inside of the box in this Rustic Red.
-As you can see below, I’m not being over particular on painting outside the lines and I’ll explain why in more detail below.
+As you can see below, I’m not being over particular about painting outside the lines and I’ll explain why in more detail below.
 (I’ve also included a video so you can see the technique in action.)
-This is a really easy way to get crisp clean lines when painting edge to edge with duo colors!
+This is a really easy way to get crisp clean lines when painting edge-to-edge with duo colors!

 Once the paint was dry, using my orbital sander, I sanded off any messy paint that was left behind.